 A basic will can also spell out your wishes for your funeral and burial.
 By making these decisions now, you’ll save your family the emotional task of having to guess what you’d want down the road.

-10. Investing is only for rich people.
+Myth 10: Investing is only for rich people.

 Not anymore.
 Now that robo advisors are part of the financial landscape, it’s a lot more doable for average folks to dip their toes into investing.

 And with low fees and low minimum investment requirements, robo advisors are a great choice even if you don’t have a lot to invest.

-11. If it’s more expensive, it’s a better value.
+Myth 11: If it’s more expensive, it’s a better value.

 A bigger price tag could mean better quality, or it could just mean that the item is trendier or has added features that you don’t need.

 Always do your research to make sure that you’re getting the best deal possible on a product that will meet your needs.

-12. Gold is always a smart investment.
+Myth 12: Gold is always a smart investment

 Don’t believe the hype.
 Gold and other precious metals are not always great places to invest your money.

 And keep in mind that people who hype gold as, well, the gold standard for investing often do so based on fear of paper currencies or distrust of the U.S. financial system.

 - How many kids do you have?